InkbridgeNetworks/teapv2/draft-dekok-emu-teapv2.md

 the inner data.
 This pseudo MSK ensures that the data from each message is mixed in with the data from previous exchanges.
-This mixing cryptographically binds every inner message to the protected tunnel (not just inner authentications), and binds each message to the previous one.
+This mixing cryptographically binds every inner message to the protected tunnel (not just inner authentication messages), and binds each message to the previous one.
 This cryptographic binding prevents on-path attacks.

-In contrast, TEAPv1 just sets the MSK to zero for these TLVs, which does not tie the data to the TLS session, or prevent on-path attackers.
+In contrast, TEAPv1 sets the MSK to zero for these TLVs, which does not tie the data to the TLS session, or prevent on-path attackers.

 ~~~~
-  MSK = TLS-Exporter(data,
+  MSK = TLS-Exporter("EXPORTER: TEAPv2 Pseudo MSK",
-        "EXPORTER: TEAPv2 Inner Method MSK", data_len)
+                     data, 32)
 ~~~~

 Where "data" is the contents of the TLV.
 That is, everything encoded in the TLV after the four octet TLV header.
+The following list shows the TLVs which are used in inner message exchanges, and the contents which are used as the "data" fefined above.

 * Basic-Password-Req TLV: Value